 Sustainability Series Webinars

 The Michigan Department of Environmental Quality (MDEQ), Pollution Prevention and Stewardship Unit, proudly presents this series of webinars produced in partnership with our voluntary partners.
-This series is intended to promote meaningful engagement with our current and future customers around the topic of business sustainability.
+This series is intended to promote meaningful engagement with our current and future customers, and is focused upon the topic of business sustainability.

-Since 1995, The National Pollution Prevention Roundtable (NPPR) has recognized the very best in Pollution Prevention with its annual awards.
-The Most Valuable Pollution Prevention Awards (MVP2) recognize the P2 efforts of Local Government, State Government, Federal Government, Tribal, Not-for-profit and private industry and this year will also be recognizing education through our new educator and student of the year awards.
+Since 1995, The National Pollution Prevention Roundtable (NPPR) has recognized the very best in Pollution Prevention (P2) with its annual awards.
+The Most Valuable Pollution Prevention Awards (MVP2) recognize the P2 efforts of Local Government, State Government, Federal Government, Tribal, Not-for-profit, and private industry, and in 2016, recognized education through the new educator and student of the year awards.

 Do you have a specific sustainability topic or speaker you are interested in?
 Please feel free to contact us at email@example.com or by phone at 800-662-9278 to provide your comments/suggestions including your contact information.

 Upcoming webinars in this series: